hiiamboris/red-view-test-system-gitlab-mirror/README.md

 - Choice of OS.
 E.g. many bugs may appear on W7 only and cannot be tested by GH.
 - OS settings.
 E.g. some issues may only be detected with scaling different than 100%, but GH provides only the default setting.
 - Lack of interactivity.
 View tests are much more complex than traditional assertion tests and require an UI to overview each test result to understand it.
 I find it unlikely that GH can provide it.
 - Time span.
 There are certain limitations to how fast View tests can be run.
-E.g. Red window may require all the lower windows to finish drawing before it can redraw itself, thus requiring synchronization with the OS and other programs.
-Another point is single/double click event distinction.
-Plus a lot of issues will require compilation in release mode.
+E.g. Red window may require all the lower windows to finish drawing before it can redraw itself, thus requiring synchronization with the OS and other programs; single/double click event distinction; a lot of issues will require compilation in release mode; some issues will hang and require a timeout.
+Some of the image analysis functions are time consuming too.

-In the light of this, the system is meant to be run in user space.
-It's okay for it to be slow and even take an hour for a full run, as long as no user interaction is required during this hour.
+In this light, the system is meant to be run in user space.
+It's okay for it to be slow and even take an hour for a full run, as long as no user interaction is required during the run.

 ### Success score